takh04/QCNN/README.md

 ### 4. Benchmarking
 **"Benchmarking.py"**: trains quantum circuit for given dataset, unitary ansatze, and encoding / embedding method.
 Saves training loss history and test data accuracy after training.
 Encoding_to_Embedding function converts Encoding (classical preprocessing feature reduction) to Embedding (Classical data embedding into Quantum Circuit).

+Binary: "True" uses 1 and -1 labels, while "False" uses 1 and 0 labels.
+When using cross entropy cost function always use "False".
+When using mse cost function "True" in result for paper, but "False" can also be used.